Karen J. Rooney, Ph.D.

 classwork home to finish.
 Sue was involved in a disagreement

 on the playground.
-She and Marta fought over their turn on
+She and Marta fought over their turn

-until they could control their behavior.
+time-out until they could control their behavior.

 Did not have papers signed by parents.